 Matthew McConaughey’s in the midst of a rare year that includes both a Razzie-level (Serenity!)
 AND an Oscar-level performance (The Beach Bum!).
 Additional Best Actor nominees: Keanu Reeves (Replicas!), The Cage, and The (dennis) Quaid (The Intruder!
 A Dog’s Journey!) and John Travolta (Trading Paint!
-The Poison Rose!) double up.
+The Poison Rose!) doubles up.
 Speaking of The Poison Rose: Brendan Fraser — yes, that Brendan Fraser; he’s still acting!
 Or, at least, he’s trying to… — walks away with Supporting Actor, over Never Grow Old‘s John Cusack, We Have Always Lived in the Castle‘s Crispin Glover, and Serenity‘s Jason Clarke (the movie’s only loss!).
-Elsewhere, Serenity‘s Diane Lane narrowly defeats Jacki Weaver’s dual Supporting Actress bids (Out of Blue!
-Poms!).
+Elsewhere, Serenity‘s Diane Lane narrowly defeats Jacki Weaver’s Out of Blue bid.

 Now how about a few thoughts on the real thing?

 Last week, I predicted that Once Upon a Time … in Hollywood will be another Quentin Tarantino also-ran at the Academy Awards.
 Well…I rescind that opinion for a new prediction: it might win Best Picture!
 QT’s “overdue”!
 Plus, enough voters will mistake the movie for the nostalgic love letter to Hollywood that it’s being positioned as (and not as a nuanced take on how we delude ourselves in our illusory reflections of ourselves, a truth that the response to Once Upon a Time … in Hollywood stands as a meta-testament to).